firebird-finance/firebird-docs/docs/guide3.md

 13. Confirm the transaction in your wallet:
 ![Guide](img/g2-13.png)

-14. Thats it….once your transaction is confirmed, if you refresh the page, at the bottom you should see the liquidity you have provided and the number of VLPs received.:
+14. That’s it….once your transaction is confirmed, if you refresh the page, at the bottom you should see the liquidity you have provided and the number of VLPs received.:
 ![Guide](img/g2-14.png)

 I’ve received 5.85 VLP tokens for the Value/DAI pool.